fhdhsni/The-Secret-Life-of-Objects/README.md

 ```
 For each invocation of `map`, `row` is something like this: `{name: "Kilimanjaro", height: 5895, country: "Tanzania"}`.

 For each `row` we `map` through our `keys` to get the `value` for each key.
 Then we examine the `value` to see if it's a `"number"` or not.
-We do that becuase we want numbers to be aligned to the right of their cells.
+We do that because we want numbers to be aligned to the right of their cells.
 If `value` is a number we pass it to `RTextCell` constructor which is a slight variation of `TextCell` constructor.

 ``` javascript